 If you enjoy fresh tea, take your date to High Tea at Cederberg Tea House or Queen Mary Tea.
 These shops are also bursting with cool antiques, neat gifts and fun furniture.
 Your host or hostess is sure to be full of conversation and teach you tea etiquette.
 This is a fun Valentine’s date idea and certainly one your girl or guy will remember forever!

 5. Space Needle Spin

 If you haven’t been to the Space Needle, this could be a really inventive Valentines idea.
 You can go cheap with the purchase of two tickets, or make a day of it and dine at the Space Needle’s restaurant, SkyCity.
 It could be quintessentially romantic to see the city from way up high!

 6. Dinner for Two on Pike Street

 Wine and dine each other and toast to the best years you’ve had.
 Stroll the multiple famed coffee shops including the flagship Seattle’s Best while you’re waiting for diner on the famous strip at Pike Street.
-There’s a plethora of romantic restaurants up and down the row; try Il Bistro, Place Pigalle, or El Guacho Waterfront Seafood Grille on the Pier.
+There’s a plethora of romantic restaurants up and down the row; try Il Bistro, Place Pigalle, or AQUA by El Guacho Waterfront Seafood Grille on the Pier.
 Or, to spice things up, you could have a “progressive dinner,” where you have wine and appetizers at one place, a main course at the next, and dessert at yet another spot!
 The scenery is sure to change that way!

 7. Pike Place Market Stop-N-Shop